Alfresco/docs-alfresco/microsoft-office/1.1/admin/index.md

 If these files and messages are not available from the browser, then AOS has not been deployed properly.

-See [Installing Alfresco](LINK) for information on where the deployed ROOT and `_vti_bin` WAR files need to be located.
+See [Install Alfresco WARs]({% link content-services/6.0/install/zip/tomcat.md %}#install-alfresco-wars) for information on where the deployed `ROOT` and `_vti_bin` WAR files need to be located.
 If `_vti_bin.war` does not exist, you'll need to reinstall the Alfresco Office Services AMP.

 ## Extra files created when mounting AOS using WebDAV and Mac Finder

-Do not mount the AOS repository root (alfresco/aos or any sub folder) as a WebDAV folder with Mac Finder.
-Otherwise you might see extraneous files in Alfresco Share; for example, files prefixed with the characters `._`
+Do not mount the AOS repository root (`alfresco/aos` or any sub folder) as a WebDAV folder with Mac Finder.
+Otherwise you might see extraneous files in Alfresco Share; for example, files prefixed with the characters `._`.

 ## Microsoft path length limitation